Gaiana/nirdust/docs/source/index.rst

 ..
-Nirduts documentation master file, created by sphinx-quickstart on Wed Feb 17 15:19:30 2021.
+Nirdust documentation master file, created by sphinx-quickstart on Wed Feb 17 15:19:30 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Nirdust
+NIRDust
 ========================

 .. only:: html